HarrytheOrange/SyServant/README.md

 # SyServant 🤵
- Loyal AI servant for yout system all the time
+SyServant is your loyal AI servant, ready to assist your system at all times.

-# Environment Requirement
+## Environment Requirements
- pytorch with cuda

- transformers

- moviepy
+- `pytorch` with CUDA support
+- `transformers`
+- `moviepy`

-# Simple Usage
+## Simple Usage
- run capture_screenshots.py to record your screen.

- timer = threading.Timer(3, func, []) means 0.33 fps, you can modify this.
+- Run `capture_screenshots.py` to record your screen.
+Adjust the `timer = threading.Timer(3, func, [])` setting to change the frame rate (default is 0.33 fps).

- run analyse_pics.py to generate screen description for all the screenshots, generating a csv file.
+- Run `analyse_pics.py` to generate descriptions for all the screenshots, and output the results to a CSV file.

-# TODO
+## TODO
- --summarize the screen descriptions with LMs
+- Summarize the screen descriptions using Language Models.

- --Try Video-LLMs for faster analyse
+- Explore the use of Video-LLMs for faster analysis.